 where:

-The assumptions of the Picard--Lindel\"of theorem require the Lipshitz continuity of the right-hand side of the equations of motion.
+The assumptions of the Picard--Lindel\"of theorem require the Lipschitz continuity of the right-hand side of the equations of motion.
 However, in our case, we can prove an even stronger condition: differentiability.
-In fact, the first derivatives of the RHSs of \eqref{eom} w.r.t.~all the variables $\beta$, $\theta$, $\varphi$, $\eta$, $J$, $L_1$, $L_3$, $\kappa$, $A_3$, $E^3$ are all regular as $\beta \to \tfrac{\pi}{2} ^{\pm}$:
+In fact, the first derivatives of the right-hand sides of \eqref{eom} with respect to all the variables $\beta$, $\theta$, $\varphi$, $\eta$, $J$, $L_1$, $L_3$, $\kappa$, $A_3$, $E^3$ are all regular as $\beta \to \tfrac{\pi}{2} ^{\pm}$:

 and all the other derivatives tend to zero.
-Notice that imposing the asymptotic solution of the Hamiltonian constraint, $\kappa = J$, does not alter the regularity of the RHSs.
+Notice that imposing the asymptotic solution of the Hamiltonian constraint, $\kappa = J$, does not alter the regularity of the right-hand sides.

-In full generality, when the potential terms cannot be neglected, the Hamiltonian constraint \eqref{Hconstraintscalar} assumes the following form in the new variables:
+In full generality, when the potential terms cannot be neglected, the Hamiltonian constraint \eqref{Hconstraint} assumes the following form in the new variables:

 where $C(\beta,\theta,\varphi)$ represents the Bianchi-IX potential \eqref{BIXpot} as a function of $\beta,\theta,\varphi$.
-When the quiescent approximation is relaxed, the equations of motion \eqref{eom} acquire additional ``force'' terms arisig from the potential.
-However, these terms are strongly suppressed near the equator/singularity, due to the exponential factors in Eq.~\eqref{Hfull}, which tend to zero as $\beta \to \tfrac{\pi}{2}$ like $\exp \left(- \text{\it const.} |\tan\beta| \right)$ (after solving the Hamiltonian, \textit{e.g.}, w.r.t.~$\kappa$, and substituting the solution back into the equations of motion).
+When the quiescent approximation is relaxed, the equations of motion \eqref{eom} acquire additional ``force'' terms arising from the potential.
+However, these terms are strongly suppressed near the equator/singularity, due to the exponential factors in \cref{Hfull}, which tend to zero as $\beta \to \tfrac{\pi}{2}$ like $\exp \left(- \text{\it const.} |\tan\beta| \right)$ (after solving the Hamiltonian, \textit{e.g.}, with respect to $\kappa$, and substituting the solution back into the equations of motion).
 In the equations of motion, the suppressing exponentials appear multiplied by powers of $\tan \beta$.
 Although the positive powers diverge, they do so slower than the exponentials and end up suppressed as well.
 As a result, the full equations of motion asymptotically tend to the quiescent ones \eqref{eom}.
 This holds true for the first-derivative expressions \eqref{FirstDerivatives} as well, once again due to the presence of the suppressing exponentials.